cbg-ethz/cowwid/README.md

 *[SNV]: Single Nucleotide Variant

 This V-pipe setup will store snakemake environments in `pangolin/snake-envs`.
 It is possible to pre-download them in advance by running `cd pangolin/V-pipe; ./vpipe --jobs 16 --conda-create-envs-only` (see [tutorial](https://cbg-ethz.github.io/V-pipe/tutorial/sars-cov2/#running-v-pipe-on-the-cluster)).
-On our cluster, this is performed by the command `pangolin/working/create_envs` which also takes care of HTTP proxy.
+Our installation on ETHZ's Euler cluster performs this download with the script `pangolin/working/create_envs` which also takes care of HTTP proxy.

 ## Processing raw-reads with V-pipe